 Select a level, relative rock-free spot in the grass as the site for your grill zone.
 Somewhere near your kitchen, if possible.
 Also, you want to consider a location somewhere near a seating area.
 This gives you easy access to the kitchen.
 So you can quickly move food in and out of the house.
 Also, you can entertain your guests.
-We have a nice shady carport next to the grill zone.
+We have an excellent, shady carport next to the grill zone.
 We purchased a couple of clearance chairs that we plan to tuck into the screened porch when not in use by the grill.

 Measure your pavers and estimate the shape of your grilling area.
 Dig out and grass, weeds, rocks, and debris with a flat-bottomed shovel.
 Use a rake to smooth out the area and get rid of all small debris.
 Just the tiniest rock can make your pavers uneven.
 This is very important because you want your grill to sit level.

 ADD YOUR PATIO PAVERS:

 Add your patio pavers and leave a little bit of space between each one.
 You may need to play with the layout.
-For example, you may need to dig out a little larger space, then wiggle them in to fit correctly.
+For example, you may need to dig out a little more prominent space, then wiggle them in to fit correctly.
 Or you may stagger the patterns as we did.

 STAKE YOUR UMBRELLA INTO PLACE:

 We set a metal fence stake into the ground securely.
 Then we added three clamps to hold our shade umbrella into place.
-Make sure you leave clearance to put up the umbrella so that it doesn’t hit the grill as it winds up.
+Make sure you leave clearance to put up the umbrella, so it doesn’t hit the grill as it winds up.
 Also, make sure it’s high enough to not catch fire!

 We did this before setting the sand.
-We thought it wouldn’t hurt to add a little sand around it for a little extra help keeping in place.
+We thought it wouldn’t hurt to add a little sand around it for extra help keeping in place.